-Mortgage liens: What buyers need to know | key4.ch
+Mortgage liens: a simple guide | key4.ch

 Mortgage liens – the foundation of real estate financing

-30.10.2020 | 2 minutes
+30.11.2023 | 2 minutes

-A mortgage lien determines whether a piece of real estate may be pledged as security and if so, up to what maximum amount.
+Real estate projects are capital-intensive.
+Lenders require collateral for financing: the mortgage lien.
+The mortgage lien defines the framework conditions for agreements between creditors and debtors.
+For example, it determines whether a piece of real estate may be pledged as security and if so, up to what maximum amount.

-In a land register, lenders and borrowers record the maximum amount a piece of land can be used as a mortgage lien.
+The maximum amount up to which a piece of land can be used as a mortgage lien is recorded in the land register.
 When clients take out a mortgage to purchase, build or renovate a property, the credit institute receives a financial receivable and the mortgage lien to the plot of land.
+The mortgage lien thereby secures the mortgage.

 In addition to a plot of land, the mortgage lien may also cover condominium ownership, co-ownership or building rights.
 Everything on a plot of land is considered to be pledged, including for example any fruit trees growing on it.
-In addition, rents and rental interest are included in the pledge if the borrower is unable to meet their obligations.
+In addition, rent and rental interest are included in the pledge if the borrower is unable to meet their obligations.
 Nevertheless, the owners remain in possession of the property and can use it.

-Important: A mortgage lien only exists once there is an entry in the land register.
+It’s important to remember that a mortgage lien only exists once there is an entry in the land register.
 Prior to this, a notary must publicly certify the relevant contract.

 Your life is complex enough